kfcboxmaster/SDPFinal/README.md

 In this code, the `ConstructionCompany` class has a private static variable `instance` that holds the single instance of the class.
 The `getInstance()` method returns this instance, creating it if it doesn't exist.
 This ensures that there is only one `ConstructionCompany` instance in the application.

 ## Challenges Faced
+Throughout the course of our work, we encountered significant challenges stemming from a lack of collaboration within the group.
+The absence of cohesive teamwork led to instances where our ideas conflicted with one another, creating disruptions in our collective workflow.
+The struggle to synchronize our approaches and grasp each other's work processes became apparent, resulting in a need for multiple rewrites of the project.
 We work with colaboratory session, when we work in the same time on the same project and files.
 So that we interrupt each other and we have to wait for each other to finish the work.
 Also, we have to work on the same files and we have to be careful not to delete each other's work.
 We decided to work with git and it was the best decision we made.

+Here's the major issues we've face during the project implementation:
+- Poor UML Diagram
+The absence of well-crafted UML diagrams posed a significant hurdle in our project.
+Insufficient clarity in our diagrams left critical questions unanswered, hindering our progress to the point where code writing became a daunting task.
+This experience underscored the vital importance of having a robust plan before delving into projects of this nature.
 Look at the old UML diagram and the new one, you can see the difference.

 ![img_1.png](images/img_1.png)

+- We encountered another challenge in our workflow - the limited understanding of Software Design Patterns' structure and implementation.
+This deficiency hindered our ability to seamlessly incorporate all six design patterns into a single project.
+The complexity of this task became apparent due to a lack of in-depth knowledge regarding the intricacies of Software Design Patterns.
+Looking back, this experience emphasizes the crucial lesson that dedicating time and effort to thoroughly understand the core concepts is essential before taking on complex projects.
+In simpler terms, it underscores the importance of building a strong foundation of knowledge before diving into challenging tasks.

 Also we had some problems with our past projects.
 We choosed a complex project topic to implement learned design patterns.